nvmwill/nexmo-developer/_use_cases/en/retrieve-conversation-details.md

 1. [Create a Vonage account](/account/guides/management#create-and-configure-a-nexmo-account) - you won't get far without this.
 2. [Rent a Vonage Number](/account/guides/numbers#rent-virtual-numbers) - you should have a couple of Euros free credit.
 It's more than enough.
-3. [Install the Vonage Command Line tools](/tools) - you will need [Node](https://nodejs.org) installed but using Vonage CLI is quick and convenient.
+3. [Install the Vonage CLI](/application/vonage-cli) - you will need [Node](https://nodejs.org) installed but using Vonage CLI is quick and convenient.
 4. You should have [Python 3](https://realpython.com/installing-python/) and [Flask](http://flask.pocoo.org/) installed.
 These are required for your webhook server.

 This tutorial assumes you will be running [Ngrok](https://ngrok.com) in order to run your [webhook](/concepts/guides/webhooks) server locally.